 Incoming Transient Students

-Applicants seeking a degree from another Florida public college or university who wish to enroll at Florida SouthWestern State College and transfer coursework back to their “home” college or university are admitted as Transient Students.
+Applicants seeking a degree from another Florida public college or university who wish to enroll at Florida SouthWestern State College to transfer coursework back to their “home” college or university are admitted as Transient Students.

 Incoming transient students must complete the Transient Student Admission Application at www.floridashines.org.
 Students are advised by their “home” institution regarding courses to take at Florida SouthWestern State College.
-Residency for incoming transient students will be based on the residency classification at the “home” institution which will be indicated on the Transient Student Admission Application.
+Residency for incoming transient students will be based on the residency classification from the “home” institution which will be indicated on the Transient Student Admission Application.

 Applicants seeking a degree from a private or non-Florida state college or university who wish to enroll at Florida SouthWestern State College to transfer coursework back to their “home” college or university are admitted as Guest Students.

-Guest Students must complete the non-degree seeking student application at www.fsw.edu/admissions and pay the non-refundable application fee.
+Guest students must complete the non-degree seeking student application at www.fsw.edu/admissions and pay the non-refundable application fee.
 Guest Students are advised by their “home” college or university regarding courses to take at Florida SouthWestern State College.
-Guest Students must have written permission (Transient Student/Cross-Enrollment form) from the “home” college or university, which is required for each semester of enrollment.
-Guest Students are responsible for requesting their Florida SouthWestern State College transcript to be sent back to their “home” institution as this is not an automatic action; it must be requested and a fee is required.
+Guest Students must have written permission (Transient Student/Cross-Enrolled form) from the “home” college or university, which is required for each semester of enrollment.
+Guest Students are responsible for requesting their Florida SouthWestern State College transcript be sent back to their “home” institution as this is not an automatic action; it must be requested and a fee is required.